-Looking back at 2011 and wondering how I got to this place, cause that journey
+Looking back at 2011 and wondering how I got to this place, cause that journey was pretty fun

 For the first time in my nine years with Lee Enterprises my annual review falls inside the tidy boudaries of the calendar year.
 This means I finally stand a decent chance of escaping the Pavlovian responses to August and September, and find my sense of a “new beginning” coming when the calendar flips to January.